Pazardzhik Province: Economy

 The backbone of the economy in the region is industry.
-The "Batashki Vodnosilov Pat" is an important hydrocomplex consisting of three hydro power plants- "Batak", "Peshtera" and "Aleko" with combined capacity of around 250 MW.
-Copper extracting industry is of national and European importance with major mines located around Panagyurishte (Asarel and Medet), Elshitsa, Tsar Asen and Mina Radka.
+The Batak Hydropower Cascade is an important hydrocomplex consisting of three hydro power plants- "Batak", "Peshtera" and "Aleko" with combined capacity of 254 MW.
+Copper extracting industry is of national and European importance with major mines located around Panagyurishte (Asarel Medet), Elshitsa and Tsar Asen.
 Machine building industry is developed in Pazardzhik (lead acid batteries), Panagyurishte (optical), Velingrad.
 There is flourishing pharmaceutical industry in Peshtera with more than 1 000 employees in the plant.
 Paper industry is developed in Belovo.
 Timber industry is very important in the southern part of the region (the Rhodopes)- Batak, Peshtera, Rakitovo and Velingrad.
 The manufacturing of textiles is well developed in Pazardzhik, Panagyurishte and Velingrad.
 There is a huge footwear plant in Peshtera.
 Food processing industry is developed in most of the towns.

 Agriculture is also important, especially in the fertile central parts of the region.
 The most important crops are orchards (apples, plums and strawberries), grapes, wheat, barley, rye and rice.
 Livestock breeding is relatively well developed in the mountainous areas.

 Tourism

 The province has considerable opportunities to develop mountain and rural tourism, especially in the southern parts where the Rhodope mountains are located.
 The slopes are covered with dense deciduous and higher up, coniferous forests, dotted with numerous artificial lakes.
 The largest one is the Batak Dam, on whose shores are built two resorts: Tsigov Chark and Saint Konstantin as well as many villas and shrines.
 Fish is abundant in the dams, including carp, rudd, roach barbel, perch, zander and many others; the mountain streams are rich in trout.
 There are spa resorts in Velingrad, Strelcha, Banya, Varvara.
 The most famous landmarks are located in Panagyurishte, Pazardzhik, Batak, Velingrad.

-Impressive ruins of an ancient basilica (the Belovo Basilica) rise in the hilly country, close to the town of Belovo.
-Numerous ruined fortresses are scattered around the province, the most famous of these are Tsepina, and the ramparts near Bata and Strelcha.
+Impressive ruins of an ancient Belovo Basilica rise in the hilly country, close to the town of Belovo.
+Numerous ruined fortresses are scattered around the province, the most famous of these are Tsepina, Peristera and the ramparts near Bata and Strelcha.
 The medieval Church of St Demetrius in the village of Patalenitsa has frescoes dating to the 12th–13th century.

 Transportation and communications

 The road network is not dense.
-The Trakiya motorway runs through the middle of the region.
+The Trakia motorway runs through the middle of the region in direction west–east.
+Other important roads include the first class I-8 road parallel to the motorway and the second class II-37 road in direction north–south.
 The main railway between Sofia and Plovdiv also runs through it.
 There are two other railways: to Panagyurishte and to Peshtera.
-There are several military airports.
+There are several small airports.

-As everywhere in Bulgaria, every town and village in the region is provided with electricity, drinking water and telephone network.
-Each town and some villages are provided with Internet connection, and the cellular phone coverage is almost 100%, as most people own GSMs.
+As everywhere in Bulgaria, every town and village in the region is provided with electricity, drinking water, telephone network, Internet connection and the cellular phone services.

-Some of the interconnecting roads, especially higher up the mountain, are currently in a very bad state following heavy downpours in 2005 and 2006.